nielsdos/crepes/README.md

 ## :scroll: License

 This project is distributed under the AGPL-3.0 license.
-See LICENSE.md for more information.
+See [LICENSE](LICENSE) for more information.

 ## :gem: Acknowledgments